-I love getting emails and messages from readers.
-But sometimes, those messages break my heart.
+Sometimes emails and messages from my readers break my heart.
 Like when I hear from distraught moms who either don’t have access to organic fruits and vegetables or can’t afford them–and say they’re afraid to buy conventional.

 Afraid to buy fruits and vegetables!

 As a dietitian, I am thrilled that there seems to be an increased focus on eating more fresh foods and fewer hyper-processed ones.
 But perfect is the enemy of the good.
 And perfect has somehow become synonymous with buying all organic.

 - I buy some organic food.
 I buy plenty of conventional food too.

 - I try to buy from small local farms when I can to help support their business, whether the produce is organic or not.

 - I also tend to buy organic meat and poultry as much as possible.